-The contest is pure, creative fun on the pure white sand beach of Siesta Key, rated the Number 1 beach in the USA in recent years in a national ranking by "Dr. Beach!"
+The contest is pure, creative fun on the pure white sand beach of Siesta Key, TWICE rated the Number 1 beach in the USA in recent years in a national ranking by "Dr. Beach!"

 This annual, world-famous, contest

 is being held on Saturday morning May 05, 2018.

 The artful competition has been featured, in the past, on cable-TV’s The Travel Channel.

 There's another Sand Sculpting Competition held in the fall.
 Click here for information on the Siesta Key Master Sand Sculpture Contest.

 This contest, each year in May, is a popular event attended by all age groups and skill levels.

 You can find some painstakingly sculpted sand-art designs by some very talented people.